Alphaopen/alphalogic_api/docs/index.rst

 Alphalogic API
 ==============

-Official library for creating adapters in the Alphalogic system
+The official library for creating the Alphalogic system adapter

 Compatibility
 -------------